timhok/shellshock-scanner/README.md

 I know is not the most portable code that you have ever seen but... it works ^ ^u.
 Anyway, any improvement is always welcome :)

-TODO Tests:
-1. Try to write a file in /var/www and read it? (this would be quite intrusive)
-2. Send mail with info
-3. Ping IP address (then have a listener)

 Output CSV file
 ===============